tedneward/Azgaarnoth/Classes/Fighter/Scout.md

 The archetypal scout excels at finding safe passage through dangerous regions.
 Scouts usually favor light armor and ranged weapons, but they are comfortable using heavier gear when faced with intense fighting.

 ## Bonus Proficiencies
 When you choose this archetype at 3rd level, you gain proficiency in three of the following skills of your choice: Acrobatics, Athletics, Investigation, Medicine, Nature, Perception, Stealth, or Survival.
-You can choose to gain proficiency with thieves’ tools in place of one skill choice.
+You can choose to gain proficiency with thieves' tools in place of one skill choice.

 ## Combat Superiority
 At 3rd level, you gain a set of abilities that are fueled by special dice called superiority dice.